royarzun/clara-tests/acceptance/utils/README.md

 # CLARa Utils

-## Install
+## How to Install
-Build
+- Build

-gem build clara-utils.gemspec
+  $ gem build clara-utils.gemspec

-Install
+- Install

-gem instal clara-utils-0.0.1.gem
+  $ gem instal clara-utils-0.0.1.gem

 ## How to use
 In the ruby code

-require 'clara-utils'
+  $ require 'clara-utils'